AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/customize-global-navigation-bar.md

 filename: customize-global-navigation-bar
 product-area: user-management
 navigation-topic: workfront-navigation
-title: Customize the Main Menu in Adobe Workfront
+title: Customize the Adobe Workfront navigation
 description: The Main Menu changes with the access level you have been assigned by your Adobe Workfront administrator.
 By default, you are given access only to the areas of the Main Menu that include functionality allowed by your access level.
 To understand the components of the default layout of each access level, see About the default Adobe Workfront layout.
 ---

-# Customize the Main Menu in Adobe Workfront
+# Customize the Adobe Workfront navigation

 The Main Menu changes with the access level you have been assigned by your Adobe Workfront administrator.
 By default, you are given access only to the areas of the Main Menu that include functionality allowed by your access level.
 To understand the components of the default layout of each access level, see [About the default Adobe Workfront layout](../../../administration-and-setup/customize-workfront/use-layout-templates/about-the-default-wf-layout.md).